ANNOUNCEMENT: EUROPORT ROMANIA RESCHEDULED TO 18-20 MAY 2021

 ABOUT EUROPORT ROMANIA

 Europort Romania is organised by Rotterdam Ahoy in cooperation with the Constanta Chamber of Commerce and the Netherlands Embassy in Bucharest.
+Take a look at the brochure here.

 Maritime equipment and service suppliers in the field of automation, propulsion & manoeuvring, electronics, communication & navigation, dredging equipment, hydraulics, deck, safety & salvage equipment, shipbuilding, repair & conversion, maritime services, ship engineering environmental and auxiliary systems.